-Before visiting the Maldives, I struggled to find a lot of information about the local islands, so I picked somewhere to stay at random from the accommodation that was available.
+Before visiting the Maldives, I struggled to find information about the local islands, but I knew that I would like to spend at least part of our trip outside of resorts to get a real feel for life in the Maldives.
+We decided to go ahead and make a booking based on the accommodation that was available online.
 The place we were heading to?
 Fulidhoo.

-After spending our first day at a beautiful resort, I was excited to head to the next destination and find out what life on a local island was like.
-I knew nothing about Fulidhoo — I had no expectations.
-Would it be busy?
+After spending our first day at a beautiful resort, I was excited to head to the next island and find out what life on a local island was like.
+I wasn’t sure what to expect of Fulidhoo… Would it be busy?
 Were the beaches nice?
 Would I need to be fully covered at all times?
 (The Maldives is a muslim country, if you were not aware).

-It was quite a long journey from Male on a Dhoni (a local ferry) as the water was a little rough, which was not fun for me – I don’t like boats and suffer from sea sickness, however when we arrived on Fulidhoo I was blown away.
-The water was incredible, so many different shades of blue and we spotted stingrays when stepping onto the jetty.
+The journey from Male on a Dhoni (a local ferry) was quite long and not enjoyable for me, as the water was a little rough and I’m not a big fan of boats in general.
+However, when we arrived on Fulidhoo I was so blown away by the island’s beauty, that I forgot I ever felt sea sick.
+The water was incredible, such a vibrant blue and we spotted stingrays when stepping onto the jetty.

-Another surprise was how small the island is!
-It is only around 600 meters long and does not have any roads – the staff from our guesthouse used a wheelbarrow to transport our luggage.
-We were given a tour of the island, there is one main street with two restaurants, a few small convenience stores and a brightly painted mosque.
+We were given tour of the island which comprises one main street with two restaurants, a few small convenience stores and a brightly painted mosque.

-The best part of the island is the beaches, though.
+The best part of the island is the beaches.
 They are so tranquil with the most amazing water I’ve ever seen.
-There were never more than a few people on bikini beach and many times we had it to ourselves, spending the majority of our time swimming or snorkelling – checking out all of the colourful tropical fish.
+There were never more than a few people on ‘bikini beach’ which is, as you may have guessed by the name, a beach where tourists are free to wear swimwear.
+Many times we had it to ourselves, spending the majority of our time swimming or snorkelling – checking out all of the colourful tropical fish.
 We often spotted a heron hunting for fish near the shore.

-Meeting some locals from the island was another highlight of staying on a local island, they were so friendly and welcoming.
+Meeting locals from the island was another highlight of staying outside of a resort, everybody we encountered was friendly and welcoming.
 Especially the staff at our guesthouse – Thundi Guest House, who could not have been more helpful and have a wealth of knowledge about their country.